-How to Use the Development Permit Area Guidelines
+How to Understand the Development Permit Exemptions and Guidelines

-Each DPA is formatted for ease of use, according to the following outline:
+Each DPA is formatted for ease of use, according to the following outline.
+Designations and Justifications are in a different document:

-- Development Permit Area describes the development permit area by means of a reference to a map. - Basis for Designation refers to the applicable subsection of s.
-488 (1) of the Local Government Act. - Justification for Designation describes special conditions or objectives that justify requiring a development permit in addition to other development approvals, including subdivision approvals and building permits.
-This section includes references to any relevant technical studies supporting "natural environment" or "hazard lands" designations. - Permit Exemptions considers the prohibitions in s.
+- Permit Exemptions considers the prohibitions in s.
 489 of the Local Government Act and sets out exemptions where development permits are not required.
-Note that all of the following require a development permit under the statute, unless exempted: - subdivision in all development permit areas; - o building construction, addition or alteration in all development permit areas; - land alteration in natural environment and hazard land development permit areas; and - land alteration in commercial revitalization, energy or water conservation and GHG reduction development permit areas. - Permit Guidelines are organized according to the type of development that is being managed: subdivision, building or land alteration.
+Note that all of the following require a development permit under the statute, unless exempted: - o subdivision in all development permit areas; - o building construction, addition or alteration in all development permit areas; - land alteration in natural environment and hazard land development permit areas; and - land alteration in commercial revitalization, energy or water conservation and GHG reduction development permit areas. - Permit Guidelines are organized according to the type of development that is being managed: subdivision, building or land alteration.
 If there are no relevant guidelines, exemptions may be provided.
 For example, Form and Character DPAs might not require a development permit at the subdivision stage because the form and character objectives don't encompass how subdivisions are laid out.
 However, energy conservation DPAs may require a development permit for subdivision because subdivision layout can optimize the use of solar energy.